-When 86-year-old Siegfried Ellwanger died on September 19, it struck several who knew him that his name – it translates loosely as “peace victory” – had a special resonance for this combat veteran.
+When 86-year-old Siegfried Ellwanger died in 2010, it struck several who knew him that his name – it translates loosely as “peace victory” – had a special resonance for this combat veteran.

 Like millions of Germans of his generation, Siegfried joined the junior branch of the Hitler Youth at ten, and thrived in the atmosphere of camaraderie and community he found there.

 We would march in uniform, sporting banners, fanfares, and drums; there were camping holidays, solstice celebrations, torchlight processions, and tests of courage.
 Our slogans – one for all, and all for one, and service before self – filled us with enthusiasm.
 We learned about our Führer and his plans for a wonderful new Germany.
 Patriotic films shook us to the depths of our young souls.
 We were taught to be utterly devoted to the Fatherland; ready to die for it, proud and laughing.
 Could there possibly be anything greater?

 Nazism’s sinister aspects lurked in the shadows.
 Jewish classmates disappeared, as did the family’s Jewish doctor.
 But the official explanations satisfied him, as they did most young people: “We were told they had moved abroad, or gone to work in labor camps.”
 In any case, such uncomfortable issues were sidelined by more pressing ones: inflation, mass unemployment, and political instability – and Hitler’s promises to solve them decisively.

 At 18, Siegfried was drafted, and headed off for battle with the Führer’s call for a new “German kingdom of honor and power” ringing in his ears.
 The echoes faded quickly.
 By December 1942, he found himself on the eastern front, marching toward Stalingrad behind a horse-drawn artillery wagon in knee-deep snow, biting winds, and subzero temperatures.